zopefoundation/ZODB/documentation/guide/introduction.rst

 `<http://www.amk.ca/python/writing/mx-architecture/>`_

 This document will always be a work in progress.
-If you wish to suggest clarifications or additional topics, please send your comments to zodb- dev@zope.org.
+If you wish to suggest clarifications or additional topics, please send your comments to zodb-dev@zope.org.

 Acknowledgements